nealsonS/eTA_LLM_Chatbot/chatbot/README.md

 Secondary: MIT OpenCourseWare Principles of Pharmacology

 There are currently no lecture videos in the local machine, but the videos we will be using are available here: https://www.youtube.com/playlist?list=PLokeFpXsus96lkVjFsQEMtT5a-yIJKDJt
+The transcripts of these videos are in PDF format so that our PDF reader can scrape the data.

 Textbook: Arthur J. Atkinson Jr., Shiew-Mei Huang, Juan J.L.
 Lertora, Sanford P. Markey - Principles of Clinical Pharmacology, Third Edition-Academic Press (2012)
 *Note:* textbook is optional in NIH course